House passes debt ceiling deal and sends it to the Senate

 White House officials and House Republican negotiators worked at the Capitol and White House in a series of lengthy sessions to hammer out the details of a deal since Mr. Biden reengaged on the issue, after insisting for months that he would not negotiate on raising the debt ceiling.

-On Wednesday, Senate Majority Leader Chuck Schumer said on the floor that senators should be prepared to move on this bill quickly once it is the Senate's turn to act.
+Earlier Wednesday, Schumer said on the floor that senators should be prepared to move on the bill quickly.

 "I cannot stress enough that we have no margin — no margin — for error," he said.
 "Either we proceed quickly and send this bipartisan agreement to the president's desk or the federal government will default for the first time ever."
 He instructed them in a letter earlier this week to "prepare for potential Friday and weekend votes."